- It’s normal to have strong feelings (ranging from anger to relief) about your parents’ divorce.

 - You may have trouble concentrating in school

 - You may have to move and you may have to change schools

 - You may have a different relationship with your grandparents, aunts and uncles, cousins, or other family members as they too get used to the changes

 - One or both of your parents may be dating

-- Your family finances may be strained
+- Your family finances may have difficulty with their finances